 You may also have polyps, or tear drop like tissues, that form in the reproductive tract.
 These can hang down from the cervix into the vagina where they might be irritated during sex.
 This is because polyps have many blood vessels feeding them, causing them to bleed easily during intercourse.

 Uterine fibroids can also cause bleeding after sex.
 Fibroids are non-cancerous overgrowths of the muscular tissue in the uterus that can develop during a woman’s reproductive years.
 They can range in size, from as small as a pea to as large as the size of a grapefruit.
 Fibroids, like polyps, require a large supply of blood, which can lead to bleeding after sex.
 They may also degenerate when overgrown, causing you heavy bleeding, pain, and discomfort.

 - Inadequate lubrication or foreplay

 - Vaginal cancer

 - Cervical inflammation due to sexually transmitted disease

 Additionally, you can also experience bleeding during sex when you start or change contraceptives, there is an early pregnancy, or as a result of endometrial tissue growth outside of the uterus (endometriosis).

-If you need to change your pad or tampon every hour or if you pass unusually large clots, you need to see a doctor.
-Bleeding after or during sex is not good for your health, especially if you bleed every time your partner engages with you for sex.
+If you need to change your pad or tampon every hour or if you pass unusually large clots, you should see a doctor.
+Bleeding after or during sex is not good for your health, especially if you bleed every time you have sex.
 If bleeding after sex worries you, it’s a good idea to get yourself evaluated to determine if it’s uterine fibroids that may be causing your bleeding, pain, pressure and urinary urgency.
 Our uterine fibroid specialists can help determine the cause of your bleeding after sex, and recommend treatment, if needed.